 The 1999 and 2000 winters saw some major renovations of both the biolab main floor and GWR, including a new exterior back stairway on GWR, moving medical and other offices from Biolab to GWR, as well as moving the fire tank outside, to make more room inside Biolab for beakers or whatever.
 And the 2002 winter saw the massive complete reconstruction of the ground floor of Biolab, including all new labs, HVAC system and boiler, and consolidation (and firewalls/safety upgrades) of the mechanical spaces to make a science instrument lab in the old mechanical room.

 What has going on at Palmer more recently?
 After the 2005 winter construction of T6, things have been a bit quieter.
-The station science sitreps through 2006-07 were published here by the LTER people, nowadays with a new look (in MS Word, with photos).
+The station science sitreps to date are published here by the LTER people, nowadays with a new look (in MS Word, with photos).
 In 2005.
 Woods Hole set up the first webcam as part of their survey for their proposed/cancelled remote underwater observatory.
 That one is no longer functional.
 Several years ago Glenn Grant documented the January 2004 collapse of the glacier behind OP between Arthur Harbor and Loudwater Cove, turning the area into Norsel Island, perhaps, but in 2007 it was named Amsler Island.

 And more recently there is a USAP webcam installed in March 2010 on one of the antenna towers near the station.
 It was augmented in 2012-13 with a remote penguin camera on Torgersen Island (operational during midsummer).